lucianopaz/compress_pickle/docs/source/index.rst

     :target: https://opensource.org/licenses/MIT

 The standard `pickle package <https://docs.python.org/3/library/pickle.html>`_ provides an excellent default tool for serializing arbitrary python objects and storing them to disk.
-Standard python also includes broad set of `data compression packages <https://docs.python.org/3/library/archiving.html>`_. ``compress_pickle`` provides an interface to the standard ``pickle.dump`` and ``pickle.load`` functions, but wraps them in order to direct the serialized data through one of the standard compression packages.
-This way you can seemlessly serialize data to disk in a compressed way.
+Standard python also includes broad set of `data compression packages <https://docs.python.org/3/library/archiving.html>`_. ``compress_pickle`` provides an interface to the standard ``pickle.dump``, ``pickle.load``, ``pickle.dumps`` and ``pickle.loads`` functions, but wraps them in order to direct the serialized data through one of the standard compression packages.
+This way you can seemlessly serialize data to disk or to any file-like object in a compressed way.

 ``compress_pickle`` is `built and tested on python >= 3.5 <https://dev.azure.com/lucianopazneuro/lucianopazneuro/_build/latest?definitionId=1&branchName=master>`_, and Ubuntu, macOs and Windows.